We may earn money or products from the companies mentioned in this post. You can read full disclaimer below.

 What should I put on my index card about my pregnancy?

 You want to include your prenatal lab results recorded after your first prenatal visit.

 Here are some of the details you will want to have available from your prenatal record:

-- your prenatal lab results recorded after your first prenatal visit
+- your prenatal lab results were recorded after your first prenatal visit

 - your last blood pressure at your prenatal visit if you are experiencing high blood pressure during pregnancy